CL Hall 402D

 Robert Ovetz has a Ph.D. from the University of Texas-Austin.
-He researches and writes about the politics of class conflict and the crisis of capitalism at the turn of the 20th century and the politics of the adjunctification of academic labor.
+He writes about the

 He worked as an aide for two members of the Texas legislature, was the executive director of the NGO Seaflow, and has worked as a policy advocate for other non-government organizations on debt, development, human rights and ocean conservation issues.
 Robert led a team that successfully lobbied the United Nations Law of the Seas Convention to implement the first global protections for endangered marine species from industrial fishing.

-He also teaches political science at San Francisco State University and political science sociology at two community colleges.
-Robert recently completed his first book When Workers Shot Back: Class Struggle from 1877 to 1924 which will be republished in 2019.
+He also teaches political science at two community colleges.
+Robert published his first book When Workers Shot Back: Class Conflict from 1877 to 1921 (Brill 2018) which will be republished in 2019.
 He is working on his next two books on new international labor movements and a working class analysis of the US constitution.

-Robert lives in Marin County, California, USA, loves to ride his bike and listen to loud music.
+Robert lives among the trees in Marin County, California, USA, loves to ride his bike and collects and listens to LP records.